 • Create original work

-• Are willing to participate in monthly public events, such as Last Friday Art Walk.
+• Are willing to participate in monthly public events, such as First Friday Art Walk.
 The space will not be open to the general public other than during special events and by appointment with studio tenants.

-Tenant Selection Considerations
+Tenant Selection Considerations:

 • The OCAC seeks to represent a variety of artistic disciplines.